Blue flower colouration

 Blue flowers are rare in nature, and despite many attempts, blue roses, carnations and chrysanthemums in particular cannot not be produced by conventional breeding techniques.
 Blue colour in flower petals is caused by delphinidin, a type of anthocyanin, which are a class of flavonoids.

-The presence of delphinidin is not enough to produce blue color on its own; it must be in a alkaline environment, form a complex with flavones and metal ions, or some other mechanism.
+The presence of delphinidin is not enough to produce blue color on its own; It must be in a alkaline environment, form a complex with flavones and metal ions, or some other mechanism.

 Blue color has also been produced through breeding with the anthocynanin rosacyanin.

+Among gardeners and florists, there exists a colloqial concept known as "true blue", which pertains to flowers that display a pure blue hue and not a black, deep purple, or lavender that could be mistaken for blue.